-Consultation has taken place with the Safeguarding Operational Group, Safeguarding Policy Review Group, Equality and Diversity Group, Trafford Safeguarding Board and the Safeguarding Lead for the Customer Operations Committee.
+Consultation has taken place with the YHG Safeguarding Operational Group, YHG Equality Impact Assessors Group, Local Authority Safeguarding Boards and the Safeguarding Lead for YHG's Customer Services Committee.

 5. Background and Context

 In extreme cases, piles of clutter can become a health and safety risk and can result in trips, slips and falls.
 If the home is difficult to clean, living conditions can be unhygienic and can lead to rodent or insect infestations, blocked drains and other problems that may also affect neighbouring properties.
 Excessive clutter can also introduce potential fire risk into the property.